-Over the decades PPI partnered with increasing numbers of churches across Allegheny County and in surrounding counties to provide accessible branch offices.
+Over the decades Pittsburgh Pastoral Institute partnered with increasing numbers of churches across Allegheny County and in surrounding counties to provide accessible branch offices.
 See a full current list here.

-In recent years PPI’s focus on education has been revived primarily in the form of half-day or one-day seminars on topics of mutual interest to pastors and counselors.
-PPI also provides unique services to faith leaders in the form of support groups, educational workshops held at churches, psychological testing for candidates for ordination, consulting and Clinical Pastoral Education.
+In recent years Pittsburgh Pastoral Institute’s focus on education has been revived primarily in the form of half-day or one-day seminars on topics of mutual interest to pastors and counselors.
+Pittsburgh Pastoral Institute also provides unique services to faith leaders in the form of support groups, educational workshops held at churches, psychological testing for candidates for ordination, consulting and Clinical Pastoral Education.

-PPI seeks to serve the diverse faith community of Pittsburgh in all its iterations, including Jewish, Hindu, Muslim, Buddhist, Christian and less clearly defined spiritualities.
+Pittsburgh Pastoral Institute seeks to serve the diverse faith community of Pittsburgh in all its iterations, including Buddhist, Christian, Hindu, Jewish, Muslim, and less clearly defined spiritualists.
 Services are provided free of discrimination according to age, color, ethnic origin, religious affiliation, sexual orientation, or disability.
 Among them the staff take most insurances including UPMC, UPMC for You, Highmark, Blue Cross Blue Shield, Gateway, Aetna, CHIP, Cigna, Health America, MHN, Magellan Behavioral Health, Medical Assistance, Medicare, Tricare, UBH – Optum, Value Behavioral Health and ValueOptions.